mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 Ever since then, I've used my dad's logic to justify buying premium monitors, and it's served me well.
 I'm at my computer for 2500 hours per year.
 On a per-hour basis, the cost of a high-end monitor is basically nil.

-Plus, now that I've experienced [Hacker News](https://news.ycombinator.com/) at 5120x1440px resolution, I can't ever go back.
+Plus, now that I've experienced [Hacker News](https://news.ycombinator.com/) at 5120x1440px resolution, I can never go back.

 {{<img src="hn-ultrawide.webp" max-width="700px" has-border="true" caption="You haven't truly browsed [Hacker News](https://news.ycombinator.com/) until you've done it at 5120x1400px resolution.">}}